 July is always a special time of year for me, because it’s the anniversary of when I first went vegan back in 2007.

-Like so many vegans say, it’s one of the best things I’ve ever done.
+Like so many people say, it’s one of the best things I’ve ever done.
 My only regret is that I didn’t do it sooner.

 I’ve been blogging about veganism for over 9 years.
 That’s a lot of posts!
-So I decided to put all of the topics, concerns, and challenges a new vegan might face in one easy-to-find place.
+So I decided to put all of the topics, concerns, and challenges a person might face into one vegan resources guide.

 Whether you’re just starting out, have questions about what to eat, or are worried about navigating tricky social situations, there’s a post for that!

-My first piece of advice for anyone thinking about going vegan is to look at the meals you already make.
+My first piece of advice for anyone thinking about going plant-based is to look at the meals you already make.

 Physically write them down.
-Then look at each one and think about what swaps you could do to make it vegan.
+Then look at each one.
+Think about what swaps you could make to replace any animal products.
+Often recipes require just one or two simple swaps.

 (I also include a printable in this post.
 It’s great for taping to your refrigerator!)

-Another obvious place to start is with a grocery list!
-Here’s my vegan grocery list.
+Another obvious place to start is with a grocery list.
+Here’s mine!

 (This post also includes a printable grocery list!)